openmrs/openmrs-contrib-rest-api-docs/source/includes/Patient/patients.md

 * Fetch all non-retired patients that match any specified parameters otherwise fetch all non-retired patients.
 Returns a `200 OK` status with the patient response.

+* Supports finding duplicated patients by specifying `attributesToFindDuplicatesBy` parameter.

 ### Query Parameters

     Parameter | Type | Description
     --- | --- | ---
     *q* | `Search Query` | Display Name of patient.
+    *attributesToFindDuplicatesBy* | `String` | Patient attributes to find duplicates by.
+Example of attributes: gender,identifier,birthdate,givenName,middleName,familyName.
+If you want to include voided patients, add `includeVoided` attribute.

 ## List patient by UUID.